 Cons: Physical exfoliation is too harsh for some

-Different types of acne need different types of treatments, which is why the chemists over at Hero cooked up a solution that cures all.
+Different types of acne need different types of treatments, which is why the chemists at Hero cooked up a solution that cures all.
 Salicylic acid addresses clogged pores, while a mineral complex complete with silver and copper side-swipes benzoyl peroxide by fighting acne-causing bacteria.
 It works up a nice lather (foam included!) and creates an aromatic experience in your shower.
-The gender neutral fragrance profile is a mix of citrus and sandalwood.
+The gender-neutral fragrance profile is a mix of citrus and sandalwood.

 Pros: Targets multiple types of acne; Lathers